asheibani/TableauClient/README.md

 # TableauClient
-Java client for Tableau server
+Java client for Tableau server.

 Proof of concept to integrate with a Tableau server.